-Everybody says that the best food in Spain is in San Sebastian, so of course I had to try it.
+Many claim that the best food in Spain can be found in San Sebastian.
 It is supposedly inspired by the French, but still Spanish at heart with the inclusion of excellent seafood.

 Some of the places are really tiny.
 One of the smallest I visited was La Cuchara de San Telmo up on a corner of Santa Korda Kalea.
 The place was featured in the TV series version of A Cook’s Tour from 2002, where Anthony Bourdain had a carrilera de ternera al vino tinto.
 I manage to grab the table where Bourdain had his meal and ordered the same.